paypal/squbs/docs/bootstrap.md

 A listener is declared in `application.conf` or `reference.conf` usually living in the project's `src/main/resources` directory.
 Listeners declare interfaces, ports, and security attributes, and name aliases, and are explained in [Configuration](configuration.md)

-A service route attaches itself to one or more listeners.
-The `listeners` attribute is a list of listeners or aliases the route should bind to.
+A service handler attaches itself to one or more listeners.
+The `listeners` attribute is a list of listeners or aliases the handler should bind to.
 If listeners are not defined, it will default to the `default-listener`.

-The wildcard value `"*"` (note, it has to be quoted or will not be properly be interpreted) is a special case which translates to attaching this route to all active listeners.
-By itself, if will however not activate any listener if it is not already activated by a concrete attachment of a route.
-If the route should activate the default listener and attach to any other listener activated by other routes, the concrete attachment has to be specified separately as follows:
+The wildcard value `"*"` (note, it has to be quoted or will not be properly be interpreted) is a special case which translates to attaching this handler to all active listeners.
+By itself, it will however not activate any listener if it is not already activated by a concrete attachment of a handler.
+If the handler should activate the default listener and attach to any other listener activated by other handlers, the concrete attachment has to be specified separately as follows:

 ```
     listeners = [ default-listener, "*" ]
 ```

 ### Runtime Access to Web Context
-While the web context is configured in metadata, both the route and the actor will sometimes need to know what web context it is serving.
-To do so, any service class (route or actor) may want to mix in the `org.squbs.unicomplex.WebContext` trait.
+While the web context is configured in metadata, the route, the actor, and the flow will sometimes need to know what web context it is serving.
+To do so, any service handler class (route, actor, flow) may want to mix in the `org.squbs.unicomplex.WebContext` trait.
 Doing so will add the following field to your object

 ```
     val webContext: String